.

 TRANSPORTATION

 As in any country, transport is a risk.
-All minibuses and cars will be fitted with seatbelts, and all passengers must wear them whenever the vehicle is in motion.
+All minibusses and cars will be fitted with seatbelts, and all passengers must wear them whenever the vehicle is in motion.
 Only experienced drivers will drive vehicles.
 Each vehicle will contain a first-aid kit and a cell phone for communication.

 Participants may not drive, even their own cars, during the project.